-To be considered as a volunteer, you’re required to complete 50 hours (2) hours on a weekly schedule of service for the school year from 3p.m. to 5p.m. no weekends.
-If volunteering in the summer you must complete 25 hours and must be able to dedicate your time to our 6 week program, minimum of two (2) hours on a weekly schedule no weekends.
+- All volunteers are required to complete 50 hours (2) hours on a weekly schedule of service for the school year.
+If volunteering in the summer you must complete a minimum of 48 hours and must be able to dedicate your time to our 8-week program, minimum of two (3) hour shifts on a weekly schedule.
 This is required upon issuing any recommendations.

-Along with the application form, the following forms need to be completed as well (please submit all forms by the deadline):
+Along with the application form and essay, the following forms need to be completed as well (please submit all forms by the deadline):

 - Health Reference - A completed application consists of your immunization record including your PPD test for tuberculosis (within the last 12 months), including COVID-19 and seasonal flu vaccination.
 Proof of vaccination is required in order to begin your assignment.

 - Parent Permission - A parent or legal guardian will need to sign the permission slip.

-- Teacher/Guidance Counselor Recommendation and Essay - A teacher or counselor will need to fill out the recommendation.
+- Teacher/Guidance Counselor Recommendation - A teacher or counselor will need to fill out the recommendation.